pavpolscan/armanager-lib-android/README.md

 - named aliases for cells to address cells with same data on different templates
 - ready to use yet extensible for your own needs

-This repo contains ARManager library alone (test app is not included)
+This repo contains ARManager library alone (test app is not included).

+## Dependencies
+ARManager is a dedicated AR-centric library for proprietary Scandit Data Capture SDK for Android v.6.10+.

+While ARManager is an open project, Scandit is a proprietary software.

+Please make sure to read Scandit SDK Android documentation https://docs.scandit.com/data-capture-sdk/android/index.html and check sample apps (https://docs.scandit.com/data-capture-sdk/android/samples/run-samples.html) to get better idea of Scandit capabilities.

-## Concept
+## Background & Concept
+Scandit SDK provides very open (unconstrained actually) way to implement your own Augmented Reality view for any barcode being tracked on the screen of device.
+This is done by implementation of [BarcodeTrackingAdvancedOverlayListener.viewForTrackedBarcode()](https://docs.scandit.com/data-capture-sdk/android/barcode-capture/api/ui/barcode-tracking-advanced-overlay-listener.html#method-scandit.datacapture.barcode.tracking.ui.IBarcodeTrackingAdvancedOverlayListener.ViewForTrackedBarcode) method within Activity/Fragment.
+However, flexibility and opennes comes with a cost of 'from scratch' implementation of AR for your project.

+Plenty small- and mid-size projects would benefit from  simple framework for AR - by solving very common needs of developers.

 Let's suppose that at runtime we track barcodes and need to produce AR popup (View) for each barcode in the frame -  it could be a barcode of a parcel or barcode of a product price label on the supermarket shelf etc.

 ![image](https://user-images.githubusercontent.com/70104733/147053541-620a298f-77e8-452c-8289-7c36ef81301e.png)